mbarker84/css-irl/src/pages/speaking-at-bristol-js.md

 ---
-title: "Speaking at Bristol JS on Super-powered Layouts"
+title: 'Speaking at Bristol JS on Super-powered Layouts'
-date: "2018-07-02"
+date: '2018-07-02'
-source:
-srcUrl:
+tags: ['events']
 ---

 Last Wednesday I had the honour of presenting a new talk at [Bristol JS](https://www.meetup.com/BristolJS/) meetup group, alongside veteran speaker, JS whizz and web audio pioneer (also a friend of mine!)
 [Ruth John](https://ruthjohn.com/).
 Ruth gave a amazing talk on Web Workers and Worklets – complete with lemmings and [lots of demos](https://codepen.io/Rumyra/full/PaBXdX/), which made me excited to learn more about [CSS Houdini](https://developers.google.com/web/updates/2016/05/houdini) and the CSS Paint API.